Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

 Kong collects latency data of how long your services take to respond to requests.
 One can use this data to alert the on-call engineer if the latency goes beyond a certain threshold.
-For example, let’s say you’ve an SLA that your APIs will respond with latency of less than 20 millisecond for 95% of the requests.
+For example, let’s say you have an SLA that your APIs will respond with latency of less than 20 millisecond for 95% of the requests.
 You could configure Prometheus to alert based on the following query: